Meb Keflezighi: Early life and education

-Meb began running while a student at Memorial Academy in San Diego, where he ran a 5:10 mile before going on to win both the 1600 meters and 3200 meters at the CIF California State Championships in 1994 for San Diego High School.
+Keflezighi began running while a student at Memorial Academy in San Diego, where he ran a 5:10 mile before going on to win both the 1600 meters and 3200 meters at the CIF California State Championships in 1994 for San Diego High School.
 Keflezighi became a naturalized citizen of the United States in 1998 – the same year in which he graduated from UCLA.
 While at UCLA Keflezighi received numerous All-American awards and other accolades.
-He won four NCAA championships (the 5k and 10k outdoor and 5 k indoor) during the 1996–97 season, including the cross-country title, spanning from the track and field season in the spring to the cross country season in the fall.
+He won four NCAA championships (the 5k and 10k outdoor and 5k indoor) during the 1996–97 season, including the cross-country title, spanning from the track and field season in the spring to the cross country season in the fall.

 He was inducted into the UCLA Athletics Hall of Fame in 2010.

 Career

 Keflezighi is a three-time national champion in cross country running, having won the USA Cross Country Championships in 2001, 2002 and 2009.

 His fastest times for some standard distances are 3:42.29 for 1500 m, set in 1998; 13:11.77 for 5000 m, set in 2000; 27:13.98 for 10,000 m, set in 2001 (an American record which stood until 2010); and 2:08:37 for the marathon, set at the 2014 Boston Marathon.

 On October 11, 2010, he released his autobiography, Run to Overcome, which was published by Tyndale House Publishers.
 The book, co-authored with noted sports writer Dick Patrick, included recollections about major milestones in his life, such as his Olympic competitions and other running highlights, as well as his early years, leading up to the present day.
 He is also the driving force behind the MEB Foundation, the "MEB" standing for "Maintaining Excellent Balance," which principally promotes healthy living, and other positive lifestyle choices and motivation for school-age youth.

 Despite his success, Keflezighi's sponsor Nike did not renew his long-running contract in 2011.
 As a result, Keflezighi competed as an unsponsored athlete.
 In December 2011, Keflezhigi was signed up by sportswear company Skechers, whom he has represented since.
 In 2013, Keflezighi signed with elliptical cycling company ElliptiGO.
 Other current sponsors in 2014 include PowerBar, Sony, Oakley, Inc., Garmin, USANA Health Sciences, Generation UCAN, CEP Compression, New York Athletic Club, and KRAVE Jerky.

-On April 21, 2014, Meb became the first American man to win the Boston Marathon since 1983, besting many of the heavy African favorites in a new personal best of 2:08:37.
-With this victory, Meb became the only Marathoner in history to win the Boston Marathon, the New York City Marathon, and an Olympic Medal.
+On April 21, 2014, Keflezighi became the first American man to win the Boston Marathon since 1983, besting many of the heavy African favorites in a new personal best of 2:08:37.
+With this victory, Keflezighi became the only Marathoner in history to win the Boston Marathon, the New York City Marathon, and an Olympic Medal.

-At the end of 2014, Meb was selected for the Jesse Owens Award as the USATF Athlete of the Year.
+At the end of 2014, Keflezighi was selected for the Jesse Owens Award as the USATF Athlete of the Year.